 \emph{2.
-Incorrectness of the unique continuation property.} Weak solutions obtained as limits of harmonic map flows lack the unique continuation property—a critical tool in \cite{NV18}—further complicating the analysis.
-Also, when addressing stratification via tangent measures for a finer characterization of singular sets, we encounter additional difficulties due to the absence of unique continuation in measure properties.
+The lack of the unique continuation property.} Weak solutions obtained as limits of harmonic map flows lack the unique continuation property, a critical tool in \cite{NV18}.
+This further complicates the analysis.
+Also, when addressing stratification via tangent measures for a finer characterization of singular sets, we encounter additional difficulties because tangent measures lack unique continuation.

 \emph{3.
-Incompatibility with the classical quantitative stratification.} In this paper, we primarily focus on the localized version of the problem in \eqref{heatflow}.
-To do this, we adapt the global densities defined in \eqref{Globaldensity1} and \eqref{Globaldensity2} into localized forms.
-Following the framework established in \cite{LW02b}, we first choose the cut-off function $ \vp\in C_0^{\ift}(B_2) $ such that $ 0\leq\vp\leq 1 $, with $ \vp\equiv 1 $ on $ B_1 $ and $ |\na\vp|\leq 10 $.
-Suppose that $ u:P_8\to\cN $ is a suitable solution.
-For $ X_0=(x_0,t_0)\in P_4 $ and $ \rho\in(0,2) $, we define the localized densities as
+Incompatibility with classical quantitative stratification.} In this paper, we primarily focus on the localized version of the problem \eqref{heatflow}.
+Hence, we need to adapt the global densities defined in \eqref{Globaldensity1} and \eqref{Globaldensity2} to localized forms.
+Following \cite{LW02b}, we first choose a cut-off function $ \vp\in C_0^{\ift}(B_2) $ such that $ 0\leq\vp\leq 1 $, with $ \vp\equiv 1 $ on $ B_1 $ and $ |\na\vp|\leq 10 $.
+Suppose $ X_0=(x_0,t_0)\in P_4 $, $ \rho\in(0,2) $, and $ u:P_8\to\cN $ is a suitable solution, we define the localized densities as